arup-group/arc-components/README.md

 import '@arc-web/components';
 ```

-Components should now be available to use in your application:
+Components are now be available to use in your application:

 ```html
 <arc-button>Click Me</arc-button>